Skiourus/Stegano/README.md

 This tool can :

-Hide image into another
+-Hide image into another

-Retrieve image hidden (bruteforce)
+-Retrieve image hidden (bruteforce)

+NB: Don't matter the variable name please ^^